team-umlaut/umlaut/README.md

 The vcr gem is used to record HTTP transactions for tests.

-There are some helpful methods for setting up and asserting in tests in Umlaut::TestHelper, which are used in Umlaut itself and can also be used in local apps or Umlaut plugins.
+There are some helpful methods for setting up and asserting in tests in Umlaut::TestHelp, which are used in Umlaut itself and can also be used in local apps or Umlaut plugins.

 See also: https://github.com/team-umlaut/umlaut/wiki/Developing